watson-developer-cloud/conversation-connector/channels/facebook/README.md

 1.  `cd` to the root of the repository and run `./setup.sh -s`.
 This creates the Facebook Cloud Functions package, as well as all the other packages in your namespace.

-1. Copy the generated `${pipeline-name}_facebook/receive` endpoint URL.
+1. Copy the generated request URL.
 You can copy this directly from the terminal window after the script completes (look for a message that begins `Your Request URL is:`).
 If you need to find the endpoint URL later, follow these steps:

     1. Go to https://console.ng.bluemix.net/openwhisk/editor.